Frequently Asked Questions

 Insurance companies in NYS are allowed 90 days to process a "clean" provider application.
 This time frame, compounded with too many experiences of "lost" or misplaced applications and packets by the payors, means that the actual time it takes for a provider to be able to see a patient, and bill and get paid for the visit, can extend to many months.
 The negative impact on revenue is clear.
 There is one exception: for many plans, certain specific providers [i.e.: Emergency Medicine, Anesthesiology (except Pain management), Pathology, etc.] may not require separate credentialing to work in a hospital as they are considered 'hospital-based providers', and therefore, the hospital credentialing suffices.

 Do I need a Faculty Appointment?

-If you will be working as a physician, dentist, or podiatrist at the Downtown campus, and are applying for Active or Affiliate status on the Medical Staff, you will need a Faculty Appointment.
-Please follow the link to the left labeled "Faculty Appointment".
+If you will be working as a physician, dentist, or podiatrist at the Downtown campus, or will be working with post-graduate trainees at any location, you will need a Faculty Appointment.
+Please talk with the College of Medicine Chair, or follow the link to the left labeled "Faculty Appointment".

 Can I use the title 'MD'?

 You must use the title you earned when completing your medical education (MD, DO, MBBS, MBBA, etc).
 However, the New York State Board of Regents may confer the MD degree on licensees who meet specific requirements, as listed on their website .
 If you have received this conferral, you may use MD after your name in place of the title you earned at graduation.
 However, it is not required that you obtain a conferral of MD in order to practice at Upstate University Hospital; we accept physicians with a variety of titles who are licensed in New York State.